GoogleCloudPlatform/deploystack-storage-event-function-app/README.md

 # App in a Box - Scaler

-This is a simple thumbnail maker that uses a Cloud Storage which Function based watcher to do all of the work of making thumbnails for uploaded images.
+This is a simple thumbnail maker that uses a Cloud Storage bucket and a Cloud Functions based watcher make thumbnails for uploaded images.

+It's meant to be a very simple example to illustrate the Storage Bucket with a Function attached pattern.

 ![ToDo architecture](/architecture.png)